mampgmbh/MAMP-MAMP-PRO-Documentation_OLD/en/MAMP-PRO-Mac/WebStart/index.md

 ### PHPMyAdmin

 phpMyAdmin is a web based database administrator.
-Your MAMP PRO of instance of phpMyAdmin can be reached through a link in the WebStart page.
-The source files for this instance of phpMyAdmin are located in the
+Your MAMP PRO instance of phpMyAdmin can be accessed through a link in the WebStart page.
+The source files for this instance of phpMyAdmin are located in

-`/Library/Application Support/appsolute/MAMP PRO/phpMyAdmin` folder.
+`/Library/Application Support/appsolute/MAMP PRO/phpMyAdmin`.

 ### PHPInfo

-PHPInfo is a provides general information about your php interpreter.
+PHPInfo provides general information about your php interpreter.
 Information including which extensions are included can be found using phpInfo.

 ![MAMP](php.ini.png)